Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

       - CanNotTranslateProblem as assumption: We assume that the remainder of the query is not impacted by this problem.

 ## Assumptions are added ...

  - As Nodes to the Graph provided as meta information in .yaml.
  - As Nodes to the Graph during regular translation.
  - In the result, if a node with assumption was considered in a query.
  - In the result, if a query specifies that it makes assumptions.
  - In the result, if an analysis function in a query makes assumptions.

+## Assumption Node Placement
+Assumptions are added as overlay nodes connected to a graph node.

+- When assumptions are added to the graph during translation, they are added to a node provided by the developer.
+- When added over the .yaml, a heuristic decides what node is the node of reference.
+  - If no node is identifiable, the assumption most likely has a global scope and is added to the translation result.
+  - If we allow providing a code location or region.
+    - In case a single location is provided, the assumption is placed at the largest node starting at that location.
+    - If a region is provided, the assumption is placed at the largest encapsulating location.

+## Developers can manually add assumptions
+ - During translation: `assume(ASSUMPTION_TYPE, NODE, SCOPE(LOCAL|GLOBAL), MESSAGE)
+ - As consideration of a Query through the returned QueryTree object: `queryTree.addAssumption(ASSUMPTION_TYPE, SCOPE(LOCAL|GLOBAL), MESSAGE)`

+## Assumption collection
+Assumptions placed at CPG nodes are collected during evaluations that return a QueryTree object and placed in the QueryTree object.
+Assumptions are collected from nodes that are visited by the query tree evaluation or are attached to the AST-Ancestor of a visited node.
+Global assumptions are always included and summarized in the final result.

+When a QueryTree is returned as a result, it is printed into a SARIF output.
+The assumptions are placed in the same SARIF output for later printing to the end user.
+Assumptions are placed as attachment objects to the sarif output.

+  - description: The assumptions message and the scope.
+  - location: The file of the identified assumption or a path if the assumption was placed on a higher level, e.g., global or component.
+  - region: the code region of the associated node, or nothing if the location is a path instead of a file.
+  - rectangle: unused.